 Course Outcomes: Students will know the basics techniques of Documentary Production, how to generate an idea, script writing and visualize it.
 They will be able to make a documentary proposal and will understand the ethical considerations as a documentarian.
-Moreover they will be able to know how to plan and research a story, identify and secure interviewees and how to shoot and edit the documentary film ntary film.
-T44 Unit Course Content Instruction Hours D / E'l ' I l' I Documentary Film in India 15 Decumentary Film in India, A Historical Introduction Decumentary Documentary Film in India: A Historical Introduction, Documentary Film and the State Emergence of 'Independent Documentary' Censorship and Documentary in India.
-Films Division and documentaries 15 11 Documentary and Non-Fiction Films 15 Documentary and Non-Fiction Films: Definition, Nature, Different Genres and Styles, History and Theoretical Concerns, Difference between Documentary and Feature.
-The Language of Documentary Film: Modes and Authorial Positions The aesthetics, ethics and politics of representation Changing modes of production and distribution Influence of digital technologies III Documentary Production 15 Documentary Production- The Process of Production: Pre- production- concept, research and reconnaissance; Writing a proposal and budget; Elements of scriptwriting- visualization, treatment, the Presentation Structure, producing a shooting script, Interviewing techniques, Narrations and Ambience, Music in Documentary Films IV Documentary Production: Development of idea 15 Documentary Practical- Development of idea, making documentary proposal, Writing Script, Research, Handling camera, interviewing, Shooting, Voice over, Narration, Arrangement of shots, Editing.
+Moreover they will be able to know how to plan and research a story, identify and secure interviewees and how to shoot and edit the documentary film.

+Unit Course Content Instruction Hours I Decumentory Film in India 15 1 Documentary Film in India 15 Documentary Film in India: A Historical Introduction, Documentary Film and the State Emergence of 'Independent Documentary' Censorship and Documentary in India.
+Films Division and documentaries II Documentary and Non-Fiction Films 15 2 octained and 1 (on 1 levion 1 min) 10 Documentary and Non-Fiction Films: Definition, Nature, Different Genres and Styles, History and Theoretical Concerns, Difference between Documentary and Feature.
+The Language of Documentary Film: Modes and Authorial Positions The aesthetics, ethics and politics of representation Changing modes of production and distribution Influence of digital technologies III Documentary Production 15 Documentary Production- The Process of Production: Pre-production- concept, research and reconnaissance; Writing a proposal and budget; Elements of scriptwriting- visualization, treatment, the Presentation Structure, producing a shooting script, Interviewing techniques, Narrations and IV Ambience, Music in Documentary Films 15 11 Documentary Production: Development of idea 15 Documentary Practical- Development of idea, Making documentary proposal, Writing Script, Research, Handling camera, interviewing, Shooting, Voice over, Narration, Arrangement of shots, Editing.
 Documentary screenings: Students will be assessed for their regular attendance in the documentary screening and individual presentations/ write-ups based on their interpretation and understanding of various documentaries.

-Examination and Evaluation Pattern: - Internal Assessment 30 marks and External Assessment 70 marks.
+Exam ination and Evaluation Pattern:- Internal Assessment 30 marks ar d External Asses sment 70 marks.
+Books and References: n Grierson.
+Grierson on Documentary by John Grierson.
+University of California Press 2.
+Nai wekarSanjit.
+(1992).
+Films Division and the Indian Documentary.
+Amazon

-- 1. Grieson, J. Garieson on Documentry .
-University of California Press - 2.
-Sanjit, N. (1992).
-Film Division and Indian Documentries.
-Amazon - 3.
-Jayasankar K. P. & Anjali, M. (2016).
-A Fly in the Curry: Independent Documentary Film in India.
+- 3. K. P. Jayasankar and Anjali Monteiro.
+(2016).
+A Fly in the Currry: Independent Documentary Film in Indai.
 Sage Publication. - 4.
 Sharma, Aprna.
 (2015).
 Documentary Films in India.
 Palgrave Macmillan, a division of Macmillan Publishers Limited. - 5.
-Sutoris, P. (2016).
+Peter Sutoris.
+(2016).
 Visions of Development: Films Division of India and the imagination of Progress, 1948-1975.
 Oxford University Press India. - 6.
-Aitken, I. (2005).
+Aitken, Ian (ed.).
+(2005).
 Encyclopedia of the Documentary Film.
 New York: Routledge. - 7.
 Barnouw, Erik.
 (1993).
-Documentary: A History of the Non-Fiction Film, New York: Oxford University Press, 2nd revised edition. - 8.
+Documentary: A History of the Non-Fiction Film,.
+New York: Oxford University Press, 2nd revised edition. - 8.
 Goldsmith, David A. (2003).
 The Documentary Makers: Interviews with 15 of the Best in the Business.
 Hove, East Sussex: Roto Vision. - 9.
 Tobias, Michael.
 (1997).
 The Search for Reality: The Art of Documentary Filmmaking.
 Studio City, CA: Michael Wiese Productions.